coranholmes/SwinBERT/README.md

 # Dense generation using SwinBERT
-These codes are used in TEVAD paper for generate text features.
-However, these codes are not actively maintained and use at your own risk.
+The code provided here was used in the TEVAD paper to generate text features.
+Please note that these codes are not actively maintained and should be used at your own risk.
+For instructions on setting up the environment, please refer to the `README_orig.md` file.
-Refer to `README.md` for more information about setting up the environment.

 ## Requirements
 pre-requisites: